Our Dates

 AMANDA PIÑA: "ATLANTIC UNDERCURRENT CIRCULATION", Part 1: "FUTURE SONGS OF FISH AND PEOPLE"

 The first presentation within "Citizen-Commissioned Dance and Performance" takes place on June 27, 2026, on Ummanz, near Rügen.
-Here, Amanda Piña will present the opening event of her three-parted piece "Atlantic Undercurrent Circulation".
-Her work for the New Patrons of Ummanz honors the labor and knowledge of coastal fishers and forges new relationships with marine life.
-It connects Ummanz to ecological, geographical, cultural, and economic currents around the world.
+Here, Amanda Piña will present the opening event of her three-parted piece "Atlantic Undercurrent Circulation" honoring coastal Bodden fishermen and marine life.
+Her work is conceived for the New Patrons of Ummanz.

 Free admission, no registration required